 After months of travelling around hostels and changing beds every few days, we were looking forward to settling down in Brisbane and getting our own apartment.

 We spent five weeks (four weeks too many) living in a central hostel with a party atmosphere before moving to a laid-back “sharehouse”-type hostel closer to my work.

 Cut to three months later, and we’re still here.

 Well, I’m glad you asked.
-While there are certainly downsides to living in a hostel (like saying goodbye to most of our friends this week), we have had a fantastic time here meeting lots of people, sharing dinners, beers and goon, having awesome movie nights, and making friends for life.
+While there are certainly downsides to living in a hostel (like saying goodbye to most of our friends this week), we have had an absolutely fantastic time here meeting lots of people, sharing dinners, beers and goon, having fun movie nights, and making friends for life.

 Here are just some of the good and bad things about living in a hostel instead of your own space.

 For me, travel is about two things: seeing places and meeting people.
 The latter is what creates your fondest memories, and I have made a LOT of fond memories here.